JY-Mar/scat-dist-archiver/README.md

+# scat-dist-archiver

-A universal plugin for webpack, vite, rollup to archive the bundle directory which supports `.zip` `.tar` `.tgz` formats.
+> A universal plugin for webpack, vite, rollup to archive the bundle directory which supports `.zip` `.tar` `.tgz` formats.

 ## Module formats